-- i.
-While on school grounds; - ii.
-While going to or coming from school; - iii.
-During the lunch period whether on or off the campus; - iv.
-During, or while going to or coming from, a school sponsored activity. - t.
-A pupil who aides or abets, as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person may be subject to suspension, but not expulsion, pursuant to this section, except that a pupil who has been adjudged by a juvenile court to have committed, as an aider and abettor, a crime of physical violence in which the victim suffered great bodily injury or serious bodily injury shall be subject to discipline pursuant to subdivision (a). - u.
-As used in this section, "school property" includes, but is not limited to electronic files and databases. - v.
-For a pupil subject to discipline under this section, a superintendent may use his or her discretion to provide alternatives to suspension or expulsion that are age appropriate and designed to address and correct the pupil's misbehavior as specified in Section 48900.5. - w.
-It is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities as specified in Sections 48900.2, 48900.3, 48900.4, 48900.7.
+(1) While on school grounds.

+(2) While going to or coming from school.

+(3) During the lunch period whether on or off the campus.

+(4) During, or while going to or coming from, a school-sponsored activity.

+(t) A pupil who aids or abets, as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person may be subject to suspension, but not expulsion, pursuant to this section, except that a pupil who has been adjudged by a juvenile court to have committed, as an aider and abettor, a crime of physical violence in which the victim suffered great bodily injury or serious bodily injury shall be subject to discipline pursuant to subdivision (a).

+(u) As used in this section, "school property" includes, but is not limited to, electronic files and databases.

+(v) For a pupil subject to discipline under this section, a superintendent of the school district or principal is encouraged to provide alternatives to suspension or expulsion, using a research-based framework with strategies that improve behavioral and academic outcomes, that are age appropriate and designed to address and correct the pupil's specific misbehavior as specified in Section 48900.5.

+(w) (1) It is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities.